AaronDMarasco/tinyrenderer/README.md

 The final code consists of about 500 lines.
 My students typically require 10 to 20 hours of programming to start producing such renderers.
 The input is a 3D model composed of a triangulated mesh and textures.
-The output is a rendereding.
+The output is a rendering.
 There is no graphical interface, the program simply generates an image.

 To minimize external dependencies, I provide my students with a single class for handling [TGA](http://en.wikipedia.org/wiki/Truevision_TGA) files —